 Fried rice is possibly the first “Chinese” dish I ever dared try, and to this day it remains one of my favorites.
 Although I love fried rice, I don’t love all the ingredients in the traditional dish.
-(Namely the carrots and the peas.
+(Namely the peas.
 Yuck!)
 I actually prefer to make my own and try do it whenever I have old rice to use.

 - 1 lb. boneless pork tenderloin, slightly frozen (can sub leftover shredded pork which is what I used to update this blog)

-- 2 large garlic cloves, chopped
+- 2 large garlic cloves, minced

 - 4 green onions, washed and sliced, separated into white and green

 - 2 c. baby bella mushrooms, washed and chopped